Liver Resection (cont.)

 Can a portion of the remaining normal liver grow back?

 When a portion of a normal liver is removed, the remaining liver can grow back (regenerate) to the original size within one to two weeks.
 A cirrhotic liver, however, cannot grow back.
 Therefore, before resection is performed for HCC, the non-tumor portion of the liver should be biopsied to determine whether there is associated cirrhosis.

 What are the results (survival and recurrence) of liver resection?

-For HCC patients whose tumors are successfully resected, the five-year survival is about 30% to 40%.
-This means that 30% to 40 % of patients who actually undergo liver resection for liver cancer are expected to live five years.
+For HCC patients whose tumors are successfully resected, the five-year survival is about 10% to 60%, depending on the tumor size.
+This means that 10% to 60 % of patients who actually undergo liver resection for liver cancer are expected to live five years.
 Many of these patients, however, will have a recurrence of liver cancer elsewhere in the liver.
 Moreover, it should be noted that the survival rate of untreated patients with similar sized tumors and similar liver function is probably comparable.
 Some studies from Europe and Japan have shown that survival rates with alcohol injection or radiofrequency ablation procedures are comparable to the survival rates of those patients who underwent resection.
 But again, the reader should be cautioned that there are no head-to-head comparisons of these procedures versus resection.

 Medically reviewed by Venkatachala Mohan, MD; Board Certified Internal Medicine with subspecialty in Gastroenterology